Historiography of early Islam: The revisionist challenge

 An alternative postrevisionist approach has made use of hadith of uncertain authenticity to tell a history of early Islam after the death of Muhammad.
 Here the key has been to analyze hadith as collective memories that shaped the culture and society of urban Muslims in the late seventh and eighth centuries CE.
-Muhammad′s Grave: Death Rites and the Making of Islamic Society by Leor Halevi is an example of this approach.

 Scholars combining traditional and academic scholarship

 A few scholars have attempted to bridge the divide between Islamic and Western-style secular scholarship.